appwrite/rfc/005-graphql-api.md

 ### Routing

-Traefik will be used to route all requests with a path prefix `/v1/graphql` to the new GraphQL container.
+Traefik will be used to route all requests with a path prefix `/v1/graphql` to the new GraphQL container, as well as scaling and load balancing each container instance.

 ### API Endpoints